WestDRI/wgpages/content/julia202202/julia-05-threads-julia-set.md

 1. Load Base.Threads.
 1. Add `@threads` before the outer loop, and time this parallel loop.

-On my laptop with 8 threads the timing is 249.924 ms (4.6X speedup) which is not great ...
+On my laptop with 8 threads the timing is 249.924 ms (4.6X speedup) which is good but not great ...
 In terms of row-major vs. column-major loop order, we are doing the faster one here.
 The likely culprit here is the false sharing effect (cache issues with multiple threads writing into adjacent array elements), but since we are writing into a large array, it is more difficult to fix it with spacing (like we did before).

 > ### (Longer) Exercise "Fractal.2"
 > How would you fix this issue?